megadethenjoyer/lsass-fuzz/README.md

 Currently I am using LsaLogonUser with MSV1.0 Interactive logon, implemented in harness.
 See its code for reference.
 I need to make a lot more harnesses for this to be useful.
 I also should figure out lsass crashes.
 (They would be the most interesting since I could probably do remote DOS of a machine with them, or maybe even full blown RCE or local ACE)

-With the recent commits I added thread safety, later I will add multithreading via multiple processes which would mean multiple harnesses at the same time (kinda required since one harness only really does one authentication package, and there are a lot of them)